Eagle Mine, USA

 The Humboldt mill property, a former iron ore processing facility, occupying approximately 142 hectares, is located approximately 61 km west of Marquette, Michigan.
 The facility is located in the township of Humboldt, Marquette County, Michigan.

 Road access to the mine property is by means of paved roads from the communities of Big Bay to the east, and Marquette to the south.
 The Humboldt mill is located close to the main US Route 41.
 The route for trucking ore from the Eagle mine to the Humboldt mill is 105 km long.

 The Eagle deposit is a high-grade magmatic sulphide deposit containing nickel and copper mineralization and minor amounts of cobalt, precious and platinum group metals (PGMs).

 The economic minerals associated with this deposit are predominately pentlandite and chalcopyrite.

 Three distinct types of sulphide mineralization occur at the Eagle deposit.
 They are described as disseminated, semi-massive and massive sulphide.
 Massive sulphide is generally over 90% pyrrhotite-pentlandite-chalcopyrite.
 Semi-massive, or matrix ore, is 30% or greater net textured sulphide.
 Disseminated mineralization is generally uneconomic.
 The semi-massive and massive sulphides occur in separate zones called the Massive Sulphide, Semi-massive East, and Semi-massive West zones.

-Nickel and copper concentrates are stored in a covered concentrate building on site.
-A rail spur in to the site is used to transport the concentrate direct to smelter facilities within North America or to the ports of Quebec, Montreal or Vancouver for shipment to overseas smelters.
+Nickel and copper concentrates are stored in a covered concentrate building on site prior to being transported via rail car direct to smelter facilities within North America or to ports for shipment overseas.